CometControl/rulemanager/DEVELOPMENT.md

 *   **AWS SDK (`github.com/aws/aws-sdk-go-v2`):** The official SDK for implementing the S3 template storage backend.
 *   **Testing (`github.com/stretchr/testify`):** Provides powerful assertion (`assert`, `require`) and mocking (`mock`) capabilities to make testing more effective and readable.

-**Prometheus Ecosystem Integration:**
+**Prometheus & VictoriaMetrics Ecosystem Integration:**

-To ensure the generated rules are valid and compatible with Prometheus, we should directly leverage packages from the Prometheus ecosystem.
+To ensure the generated rules are valid and compatible with Prometheus and VictoriaMetrics, we should directly leverage packages from the ecosystem.

-*   **PromQL Expression Validation (`github.com/prometheus/prometheus/promql/parser`):**
+*   **PromQL/MetricQL Expression Validation (`github.com/VictoriaMetrics/metricsql`):**
     *   **Consideration:** The `expr` field in a rule template is critical and prone to syntax errors.
-Instead of discovering these errors only when Prometheus loads the rule, we should validate them proactively.
+Instead of discovering these errors only when Prometheus/VictoriaMetrics loads the rule, we should validate them proactively.
     *   **Implementation:** When a Go template for a rule is created or updated (via the API), the service should perform a validation step.
-It can render the template with dummy data and then use the `parser.ParseExpr()` function from this package to check if the resulting PromQL expression is syntactically valid.
+It can render the template with dummy data and then use the `metricsql.Parse()` function from this package to check if the resulting query expression is syntactically valid.
 This provides immediate feedback to the user and prevents invalid rules from being stored.
+Using `metricsql` allows us to support both standard PromQL and VictoriaMetrics-specific MetricQL extensions.

 *   **Official Data Structures (`github.com/prometheus/common/model`):**
     *   **Consideration:** The structure of a Prometheus alert rule is well-defined.
 Re-creating these structs manually in our project could lead to inconsistencies.